bartificer/programming-by-stealth/docs/pbs58.md

 To support responsive design, Bootstrap is built around five named viewport width ranges known as _breakpoints_.

 The first range is named `xs`, for _extra small_, and it’s intended for phones in portrait orientation.
 This is the default breakpoint, and it actually covers all possible viewport widths, being defined as any viewport with a minimum width of zero!
-Because `xs` is the default, you won’t see it’s name used very often.
+Because `xs` is the default, you won’t see its name used very often.

 The second range is named `sm`, for _small_, and is intended for phones in landscape mode.
 It’s defined as all viewports with a minimum width of 576px.